Avada Patcher

 Avada Status Page Explained

-• A – Version: Each section will have a version number.
-All patches for that theme or plugin version will be listed below the version heading.
+• A — Version – Each section will have a version number.
+All available patches for the current Avada version will be listed below the version heading.

-• D – This is a download link which contains the patched files in a .zip file.
-The next section will explain what you do to apply the fix.
+• D — Manual Fix – This is a download link that contains the patched files in a .zip file.
+The next section explains how to apply the fix.

-• E – This references the second patch in the list.
-You can see by the patch number (and date if the patch was released on a different day) that it’s more recent then the previous patch.
-When applying patches, this patch would be applied after the above patch.
+• E — This references the next patch in the list.
+You can see by the patch number (and date if the patch was released on a different day) that it’s more recent than the previous patch.
+When applying patches, this patch would be applied after the previous patch in the queue.

 • Extract – Now that you’ve found your patch file, extract the .zip file.

 • Upload Fixes – Now access your site through FTP and navigate to the same location your patched files were found in the patch download.
-Transfer your new patched files (and only the files themselves) to the directory and choose to “overwrite” the existing files.
+Transfer your new, patched files (and only the files themselves) to the directory, and choose “overwrite” to replace the existing files.